The whys of poor super funds performance always boil down to one reason and mostly one reason alone: the fees are too high.

 While there are no admin fees, you’d have to consider the cost of compliance and audit as all these will eat into your super returns, particularly if your balance is too low.

 Also, while you’re at it, it would also be worthy to check out the super rate and threshold as set by the ATO.
 Whatever you do, remember that there is a wisdom to consulting with a professional.

-With a Self- Managed Super Fund, you don’t have to pay fees to super funds.
-BUT, if you don’t have a strong understanding of investment risks, it’s best to hire a financial advisor to help you maximise your SMSF returns and take advantage of every available tool to grow it.
+With a Self- Managed Super Funds, you don’t have to pay fees to super funds.
+But, if you don’t have a strong understanding of investment risks, it’s best to hire a financial adviser to help you maximise your SMSF returns and take advantage of every available tool to grow it.